 NSW Government foreigners surcharge purchaser duty of 8%.
 For details click here

-Foreign buyers will also be required to pay an annual land tax to the NSW Government of 0.75% of the land value.
-Fore details click here
+Foreign buyers will also be required to pay an annual land tax to the NSW Government of 0.75% of the land value, and 2% from 2018.
+For details click here

 6. Loan Stamp Duty Calculator (applies to Investment rather than Owner Occupier Purchases)